The Three Horseshoes at Powerstock has become probably the first pub ever to be praised by the Michelin Guide for its scotch eggs and burgers.

 The Guide was published on the same day that The Three Horseshoes won a Gold award from Taste of the West.

-Landlord and chef Karl Bashford, 39, who took over the pub with his partner Susie two years ago, said: ‘I’m chuffed as anything, chuffed to bits, we all are.
+Landlord and chef Karl Bashford, 39, who took over the pub with his partner Susie two years ago.
+He said: ‘I’m chuffed as anything, chuffed to bits, we all are.
 I’ve never had such a big day.’

 Susie said: ‘We’ve worked hard.
 But when you see people coming back, and people really happy, and when you get amazing surprises like the Gold award, it’s worth it.’

-The Shoes’ wild boar Scotch egg is made with a quail’s egg and served with a crispy pigs ear salad.
+The Shoes’ wild boar Scotch egg is made with a quail’s egg.
+It’s served with a crispy pigs ear salad.
 The Dorset veal and bone marrow burger comes with triple-cooked chips and salad.

 Karl and Susie grow their own fruit, vegetables and herbs and forage for things like wood sorrel and cobnuts.
-The pub’s menu changes slightly every day so as to make the best use of seasonal and local produce and bring out flavour.
+The pub’s menu changes slightly every day.
+This makes the best use of seasonal and local produce and bring out flavour.

 Karl grew up in Croydon and worked in factories and on building sites before finding his vocation in food and drink.
-He has cooked at his mother’s pub in Wiltshire, Bristol City Football Club, The Flask in Hampstead where locals included Noel Gallagher and Russell Brand, and Gordon Ramsay’s Boxwood Café.
+He has cooked at his mother’s pub in Wiltshire, Bristol City Football Club, The Flask in Hampstead.
+Here locals included Noel Gallagher and Russell Brand, and Gordon Ramsay’s Boxwood Café.

-He said: ‘It was a bit of a culture shock, to be honest, coming out to the Dorset countryside, but now I just love the whole shebang.
-It’s a pretty area, we’ve got a nice local trade, people that come out and want to try food, a good pub atmosphere – it’s great.’
+He said: ‘It was a bit of a culture shock, to be honest, coming out to the Dorset countryside.
+But now I just love the whole shebang.
+It’s a pretty area, we’ve got a nice local trade.
+The people that come out to us want to try food and experience a good pub atmosphere.
+It’s great.’

 Also in The Three Horseshoes’ kitchen team are Dan Price, 24, from Powerstock, and Bridport trio Richard Ward, 46, Tom Denning, 23, and Charlie Lawrence, 16.

-Susie and Karl said they chose to become tenants of Palmers Brewery because it was friendly, personal and supportive.
+Susie and Karl said they chose to run a pub and become tenants of Palmers Brewery because it was friendly, personal and supportive.
 ‘Whenever we need them, they are there,’ said Susie.

 The New Inn at Stoke Abbott also got a Gold award from Taste of the West, while The George at Chideock got a Silver.
 The New Inn at Cerne Abbas is also included in the Michelin Guide 2012.
 However, the New Inn is currently closed for renovation.
 It is due to reopen by 1 May, 2012.